devMatheus-Cunha/boilerplate-next/README.md

 # Boilerplate Next.js

-This repository serves as a Next.js boilerplate, providing a foundational structure for web development projects.
-A boilerplate is a predefined set of code and configurations designed to jumpstart the development process, allowing you to focus on building features rather than setting up the project from scratch.
+This repository serves as a Next.js boilerplate, offering a foundational structure for web development projects.
+A boilerplate is a predefined set of code and configurations designed to expedite the development process, enabling you to focus on building features rather than setting up the project from scratch.

 ## What is Included?